Hapag-Lloyd/Workflow-Templates/README.md

 ### Spell Checker

-1. Add the words to the `.config/dictionaries/workflow.txt` file.
+1. Add words relevant for all project types to the `.config/dictionaries/workflow.txt` file.
-2. `.config/dictionaries/project.txt` file is used for the project specific words of the project being set up.
+2. Add words relevant for a specific project type to the `docker.txt`, `maven.txt`, ... file.
+These dictionaries are merged with the dictionary from the `Repository-Template-*` repositories.
-3. All other dictionaries are managed by the `Repository-Template-*` repositories.
+3. `.config/dictionaries/project.txt` file is used for the project specific words.
+These words are not used in the repositories being set up.